Fillo468/Emotion-Recognition-Multimodal-Fusion-/README.md

 * Arousal
 * Valence

-The preprocessing pipeline is structured as follows.
+The preprocessing pipeline is structured as follows:

 1. Trial extraction and label association

-Each .mat file is parsed to extract:
+Each .mat file is analysed to extract:

 trial-level physiological recordings (joined_data) corresponding self-assessment labels (labels_selfassessment)